Understanding Callaway Golf's Unusual Options Activity | Benzinga

 Understanding Callaway Golf's Unusual Options Activity

-On Wednesday, shares of Callaway Golf (NYSE:ELY) saw unusual options activity.
-After the option alert, the stock price moved down to $33.04.
+Callaway Golf (NYSE:ELY) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $31.76 following the option alert.

 - Sentiment: BULLISH